Bart-soldier/Atlas/README.md

 ## Preamble

 The Atlas Engine is an experimental project.
 Its purpose is to act as a sandbox for studying, implementing and demonstrating different kinds of rendering techniques and systems, not as a fully-featured infallible engine.
 Furthermore, the output of some shader programs depend on the graphics device.
 It is recommended to run the Atlas Editor with an NVIDIA graphics card, analogously to the development environment.
+Please read [SELECTING_NVIDIA.md](https://github.com/Bart-soldier/Atlas/blob/main/SELECTING_NVIDIA.md) for instructions on how to selected your NVIDIA card as the editor's graphics environment.

 ## Getting Started
 At the moment, the Atlas Engine as only been tested on a Windows x64 system with Visual Studio 2022.
 Atlas is officially untested on other development environments.
 Thereafter are the steps to get the Atlas Engine running on your computer.